xopino/beer-tap-api-challenge/README.md

 The total spent calculation is done on `FinishDispenserSpendingLineOnDispenserClosedEventHandler` and `DispenserSpendingQueryHandler`.

 The event handler FinishDispenserSpendingLineOnDispenserClosedEventHandler uses dependency injection to receive the calculator implementation.
 This allows the application to change the calculation logic easily.
 Additionally, more handlers can be created with different calculators.

+### Ensuring Consistency

+In order to ensure consistency, the changes on the Entity status and the events that are published are wrapped into a transaction, so they are treated as a `UnitOfWork`.
+This pattern is called `Transactional outbox pattern`.

+For this reason, the `ChangeStatusCommandHandler` is using a `TransactionManager` that rollbacks any change into the database if something goes wrong.
+Thanks to this, we avoid inconsistencies between Dispenser status and DispenserSpendingLine information.

 ## Next Steps